MicrosoftDocs/win32/desktop-src/properties/props-system-proplist-previewdetails.md

 ---
-Description: The list of properties to display in the preview pane.
+description: The list of properties to display in the preview pane.
 Register under the regvalue of &\#0034;PreviewDetails&\#0034;. ms.assetid: 357b3ad9-d451-44f1-abd1-67008e66f419
 title: System.PropList.PreviewDetails
 ms.topic: article